 Live Review: Waxahatchee & MJ Lenderman with Brennan Wedl at Atlanta Symphony Hall, 4/13/26

-As the first stop of this brief, 18-city tour, fans did not know what to expect.
-Crutcfield, MJ Lenderman, pedal steel master Colin Croom, and keyboardist Cole Berggren walked onto the lamp-filled stage.
-The two singers settled in on stools and opened with the title track of Lenderman’s latest release Manning Fireworks.
+As the first stop on this 18-city tour, fans weren’t quite sure what to expect.
+Billed as Waxahatchee and MJ Lenderman “performing solo and together,” the show quickly revealed itself as something more unified.
+The full band – including pedal steel virtuoso Colin Croom and keyboardist Cole Berggren – took the stage together, framed by warm lamplight.
+Settling onto stools, the two singers opened the night with the title track from Lenderman’s latest release, Manning Fireworks.

-Katie next announced her request for Lenderman to play “Under Control,” his song from the 2022 release Boat Songs.
+During the set, Katie announced her request for MJ to play “Under Control,” his song from the 2022 release Boat Songs.
 He shot a glance at Crutchfield asking, “How does it start?”
 As the song progressed, he forgot the words for a beat, then jumped back in.
 Nice moment.
 The Waxahatchee singer had another request later in the set, telling the audience, “I want to hear ‘Someone Get the Grill Out of the Rain.’
-This was the first MJ song I ever heard.”
+That was the first MJ song I ever heard.”
 Lenderman looked genuinely surprised, saying, “I didn’t know that!”

 One of the many highlights came when Crutchfield delivered a cover of Gillian Welch’s “Wrecking Ball,” doing the classic full justice.
 The setlist echoed the dynamic of classic Drive-By Truckers shows, where Patterson Hood and Mike Cooley trade off songs.
 Crutchfield and Lenderman leaned into a similar back-and-forth, each taking turns at the mic while playing guitar and providing backing vocals for the other.

 The foursome looked and sounded like a fully cohesive unit – even after Crutchfield admitted to the crowd, “We only rehearsed one day before this tour, so we’re keeping it loose.”
 So many hummable/sing-along tunes on tonight’s setlist.
 Crutchfield has secured her place in the pantheon of great Americana artists, while Lenderman just came out of nowhere with a killer album reaching many best-of lists at the end of 2024.
 His intrepid guitar work is a big part of that.
-Don’t miss his stint with the Asheville band Wednesday.
+Don’t miss his Asheville band Wednesday and their terrific album Bleeds.
+He seems to be everywhere.

 Later, Crutchfield dug into the standout title track “Tigers Blood,” delivering the line, “You come alive in the heat, you ain’t crossing state lines / Stood up like a crepe myrtle, can’t be killed or denied,” as the song steadily built to a peak.
 It became the loudest moment of the night – about as close to full-on rock as a band can get without a drummer.